lesaux/klipper_canbus_flasher/README.md

 2) The firmware configs in this repo are set to 500000 bauds.

-3) You need to generate config files for each firmware in advance. i.e. go to your klipper folder.
+3) You can use your own firmware configs: you need to generate config files for each firmware in advance. i.e. go to your klipper folder.
 ```
 make menuconfig